John Forsythe: Thoroughbred racing

 Forsythe owned and bred Thoroughbred racehorses for many years and was a member of the board of directors of Hollywood Park Racetrack.
 Among his successes, in partnership with film producer Martin Ritt he won the 1976 Longacres Mile with Yu Wipi.

 With partner Ken Opstein, he won the 1982 Sixty Sails Handicap with Targa, and the 1993 La Brea Stakes with a daughter of Targa, Mamselle Bebette, which he raced under the name of his Big Train Farm, a stable he named for Hall of Fame baseball pitcher, Walter Johnson.

 In the 1980s, Forsythe served as the regular host for the annual Eclipse Awards.
 He was the recipient of the 1988 Eclipse Award of Merit for his contribution in promoting the sport of Thoroughbred racing.

+Personal life

+Forsythe married actress Parker Worthington McCormick (December 29, 1918 – July 22, 1980) in 1939.
+They had a son, Dall (born February 14, 1943), and divorced in 1943.